๐Ÿ‘ฉ๐Ÿพโ€โš–๏ธAP US Government

 Veto Override

-• Two-thirds majority required in both chambers—this high threshold ensures overrides happen only with broad bipartisan consensus
+• Two-thirds majority required in both chambers, ensuring overrides happen only with broad bipartisan consensus

 • Demonstrates shared lawmaking power between Congress and the President, not legislative supremacy

-• Rarely successful (fewer than 10% of vetoes are overridden), making the veto a powerful presidential bargaining tool
+• Rarely successful (fewer than 10% of vetoes are overridden), which makes the veto itself a powerful presidential bargaining tool

 Impeachment and Removal

-• House impeaches by simple majority; Senate convicts by two-thirds vote—this split process prevents partisan weaponization
+• House impeaches by simple majority; Senate convicts by two-thirds vote.
+This split process prevents purely partisan removal.

 • Applies to "high crimes and misdemeanors", a deliberately vague standard left to congressional interpretation

-• Ultimate accountability mechanism that reinforces the principle that no one, including the President, is above the law
+• Reinforces the principle that no one is above the law, including the President

 Power of the Purse

-• Only Congress can appropriate federal funds—the President proposes, but Congress disposes
+• Only Congress can appropriate federal funds.
+The President proposes a budget, but Congress decides what actually gets funded.

-• Originates in the House (Origination Clause), reflecting the Framers' belief that spending should be closest to the people
+• Spending bills originate in the House (Origination Clause), reflecting the Framers' belief that taxing and spending decisions should be closest to the people

-• Enables Congress to defund executive priorities, making it a powerful check on presidential policy initiatives
+• Enables Congress to defund executive priorities, making it one of the most practical day-to-day checks on presidential policy

 War Powers

-• Creates tension with Commander-in-Chief powers, leading to ongoing debates about presidential war-making
+• Creates tension with the President's Commander-in-Chief role, leading to ongoing debates about presidential war-making

 Executive Checks on the Legislature